CUFP/cufp.org/src/site/2015/tutorial-schedule.md

 to more advanced and focused sessions on particular language features, techniques or toolkits.
 Tutorials are given by recognized experts in their fields, knowledgeable about the subject and passionate about functional programming.
-We have tutorials including O'Caml, Scripting Haskell, LiquidHaskell, PureScript, Coq, F* for programming effectful programs, Clojure and QuickCheck.
+We have tutorials including OCaml, Scripting Haskell, LiquidHaskell, PureScript, Coq, F* for programming effectful programs, Clojure and QuickCheck.